-The Board welcomes the adoption of King IV.
 The Board is satisfied that Remgro has applied the principles contained in King IV during the year under review.
 This Corporate Governance Report explains in the form of a narrative account how Remgro has applied the principles enumerated in King IV with reference to the practices applied by Remgro.
 This report aims to provide Remgro’s stakeholders with a good understanding of Remgro’s governance structures and processes to enable them to evaluate the ability of Remgro to create and sustain value.

-The Board is responsible for setting the direction on ethical standards, strategy and operations of the Remgro Group by applying integrated stakeholder thought processes harnessed by appropriate diversity, to build a sustainable business, while considering the impact of the Remgro Group’s strategy on the economy, society and environment (collectively, the “triple context”).
+The Board is responsible for setting the direction on ethical standards, strategy and operations of the Remgro Group by applying integrated stakeholder thought processes harnessed by appropriate diversity, to build a sustainable business, while considering the impact of Remgro Group’s strategy on the economy, society and environment (collectively, the “triple context”).

 As a responsible investor, the Board advocates adherence to sound ethics and governance by all entities Remgro is invested in by using its significant influence to ensure that all Remgro’s listed subsidiaries, joint ventures and associates endorse and apply the principles contained in King IV.
-Effective corporate governance forms part of Remgro’s investment assessment criteria which is further monitored on a continuous basis by non-executive board representation on its investee companies’ boards.
+Effective corporate governance forms part of Remgro’s investment assessment criteria, which is further monitored on a continuous basis by non-executive board representation on its investee companies’ boards.
 To this end, Remgro’s corporate governance policies may be used as a benchmark, where appropriate.